SoccerField24x7/ethika/README.md

 * PostgreSQL - chosen because it is generally considered more robust, compliant, and ????
 * Vue.js - A simple application, but wanted to learn something I didn't have experience with!
 * Did not secure the endpoints.
 In an actual API implementation, you likely want something like oAuth, or at least a
+* Did not secure Redis - ?
+* Under normal circumstances, the .env and config/database.php files would have been cleansed of user/password data.
+* I used a literal interpretation of your requirements and constrained `orders` by enforcing a unique email address per order.
+* Initially, I added authentication (as you can see from the commit history), then decided against it because it added too much clutter to the project.